Syndicate Wars (DOS)

 The final Moon level for both factions features a large purple Mech vehicle.
 While clearly visible in the level and exhibiting the usual arrow on mouse over to show it can be boarded, it is positioned in an inaccessible area and cannot be used.
 However, using the game's built in cheat to teleport a single character into the area it can be boarded, and by abusing glitches with its collision detection, can be used to escape the area and play the rest of the level with.
 Using the vehicle demonstrates it is clearly in an unfinished state.
 While mostly working correctly, it has the ability to move through some walls that should block it, and more revealingly, has a red debug line drawn in front of it when moving illustrating the game's pathing choices.

 The mech is unique in that it has two weapons when all other vehicles only have one.
-Firstly its default weapon is a surprisingly weak rocket launcher that seems to do less damage than the game's normal Launcher weapon.
+Firstly its default weapon is a rocket launcher.
 Pressing the right mouse button or holding it down fires rockets.
-There is however, a secondary much more powerful weapon.
+There is however a much more powerful secondary weapon.
 By double clicking the mouse at a certain slow tempo and holding on the second click it is possible to trigger a second attack where the mech draws its arms up shaking as it charges, and then flings its arms down to release four homing lasers from its back.
 These do massively more damage than the rockets and seem to be the same as the lasers released by the Graviton Gun.
 The mech seems to have similar health/survivability as the tank vehicle.
-It seems it was intended for the player to liberate the vehicle as the first point of call on the level and use it to finish the game, but it's clearly unfinished so was left deliberately inaccessible.

 The video to the right demonstrates how to get the vehicle onto the playfield as well as the secondary weapon firing.